maths/moodle-qtype_stack/doc/en/Authoring/Tidy_Tool.md

+## Tidy Tool

-STACK questions can easily get messy.
+STACK potential response trees, and other parts of questions, can easily get messy.
 You may have one long question and delete some inputs, or duplicate a question and use it as a template but have to heavily edit it.
 Another example is to add nodes in an existing PRT and place these nodes between existing nodes.
-The numbering won't be in order and it will make it harder to follow the PRT.
+The numbering won't be in order and it will make it harder to follow the PRT logic.

 In STACK, there is a "tidy tool" that can help with resolving these annoying issues.